Constraining Vienna's carbon footprint

 Cities are hot spots of anthropogenic greenhouse gas (GHG) emissions.
 Recognizing this, cities across the world, including Vienna, have announced ambitious net zero targets.
 However, the efficacy of mitigation may be compromised by uncertainties in municipal GHG inventories.
 Observations and atmospheric modeling can provide powerful solutions to independently monitor progress of urban climate mitigation policy and enhance transparency.

 Constraining Vienna’s Carbon Footprint (CVCF) will build upon the infrastructure, partnership and findings of the Vienna Urban Carbon Laboratory (VUCL), which established a tall-tower research station measuring CO2 and CH4 fluxes, concentrations and stable isotopes in Vienna’s city center.
-In addition to continuing these measurements, CVCF plans to establish a peri-urban observation station in the Vienna Woods and develop a new clumped-isotope method to better distinguish traffic emissions from biogenic sources of CO2.
+In addition to continuing these measurements, CVCF will establish a peri-urban observation station in the Vienna Woods and develop a new clumped-isotope method to better distinguish traffic emissions from biogenic sources of CO2.